LA5 Scholarship Program

 6) Scan documents A-F in order and as a single pdf.
 Your pdf must be saved with a file name as follows: [Last Name], [First Name] – 2019 Scholarship Application

-8) Letters of recommendation can be sent to us by email or regular mail as follows:
+8) Letters of recommendation must be on letterhead and signed and can be sent to us by email or regular mail as follows:

-A) The person writing a letter for you can email the letter to us at: firstname.lastname@example.org
+A) The person writing a letter for you can email the letter to us as an attachment to: firstname.lastname@example.org

 B) The subject line should be: Recommendation re [Last Name], [First Name]